Considering an appeal

 Partner College Programmes

-If you are a student at Wiltshire College or Bath College, you should seek advice from your College Students’ Union / Student Services not the University of Bath Students’ Union.
+If you are a student at Bath College, you should seek advice from your Programme Leader or Manager or Bath College Students’ Union or Student Services.

 Making an appeal (Stage 1)